Explain why we need to read source code, how to read code and learn as much from source code.

 3. The relationship between data structures

 “Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.”
+Good programmers worry about data structures and

 – Linus Torvalds